AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 Now that you understand the basics of schema composition, you are ready to begin exploring and building schemas using the [!DNL Schema Registry].

-To review the structure of the two core XDM classes and their commonly used compatible mixins, see the following reference documentation:
+To review the structure of the two core XDM classes and their commonly used compatible field groups, see the following reference documentation:

 * [[!DNL XDM Individual Profile]](../classes/individual-profile.md)
 * [[!DNL XDM ExperienceEvent]](../classes/experienceevent.md)

 The [!DNL Schema Registry] is used to access the [!DNL Schema Library] within Adobe Experience Platform, and provides a user interface and RESTful API from which all available library resources are accessible.
-The [!DNL Schema Library] contains Industry resources defined by Adobe, Vendor resources defined by [!DNL Experience Platform] partners, and classes, mixins, data types, and schemas that have been composed by members of your organization.
+The [!DNL Schema Library] contains Industry resources defined by Adobe, Vendor resources defined by [!DNL Experience Platform] partners, and classes, field groups, data types, and schemas that have been composed by members of your organization.

 To begin composing schema using the UI, follow along with the [Schema Editor tutorial](../tutorials/create-schema-ui.md) to build the "Loyalty Members" schema mentioned throughout this document.